MONGOLIA BIRDING TOUR: DETAILED ITINERARY

 KHANGAY MOUNTAINS

 The mountains of central Mongolia come as a complete contrast to the desert wetlands.
-As we gain altitude the desert scenery gives way gradually to steppe, with the ochres, yellows, creams and greys of the arid lands giving way to the greens and browns of the grasslands.
-As we pass through the rocky foothills we will stop to look for Grey-necked Bunting.
+As we gain altitude the desert scenery gives way gradually to the steppe, with the ochres, yellows, creams and greys of the arid lands giving way to the greens and browns of the grasslands.
+As we pass through the rocky foothills, we will stop to look for Grey-necked Bunting.

-Our main goal will be to visit the high altitude tundra, at up to 3000m or more above sea level, which (happily) we can drive right up to at remote Khukh Nuur.
-The ultimate speciality here is the threatened White-throated (or Hodgson’s) Bushchat, a rare and little-known bird that has only rarely been seen by westerners in recent years.
+Our main goal will be to visit the high altitude tundra, at up to 2700m or more above sea level, which (happily) we can drive right up to at remote Khukh Nuur.
+The ultimate speciality here is the threatened White-throated (or Hodgson’s) Bushchat, a rare and little-known bird that has only rarely been seen by Westerners in recent years.
 We should find one or two pairs of this very handsome Saxicola, which makes a stonechat seem dull in comparison, at a favoured location.

-Indeed, the stonechat is not the only star attraction here as Altai Accentor, the spectacular Güldenstädt’s (or White-winged) Redstart, Brandt’s Mountain Finches and the sushkini form of the Asian Rosy Finch (known as ‘Khangay Rosy Finch’) are also present in this wild, beautiful and immensely scenic place, where the snow patches linger on well into June.
+Indeed, the stonechat is not the only star attraction here as Altai Accentor, the spectacular Güldenstädt’s (or White-winged) Redstart, Brandt’s Mountain Finches, and the sushkini form of the Asian Rosy Finch (known as ‘Khangay Rosy Finch’) are also present in this wild, beautiful and immensely scenic place, where the snow patches linger on well into June.
 Best of all, one can watch Altai Snowcocks here without any need for serious mountain climbing!
 The males utter their strange curlew-like calls, typically from a prominent location, while the birds move about the slopes digging up bulbs and tubers.

 The lake itself holds few waterbirds, but they do usually include Common Merganser (or Goosander).

-On sheltered, north-facing slopes the larch forests are home to the beautiful Eversmann’s (or Rufous-backed) Redstart, the smart Red-throated Thrush, Hume’s Leaf Warbler and the uncommon Pallas’s Rosefinch, while the low scrub and rocky crags harbour Ortolan Buntings.
+On sheltered, north-facing slopes, the larch forests are home to the beautiful Eversmann’s (or Rufous-backed) Redstart, the smart Red-throated Thrush, Hume’s Leaf Warbler and the uncommon Pallas’s Rosefinch, while the low scrub and rocky crags harbour Ortolan Buntings.
 Along the river valleys, areas of willows hold migrant Spotted Flycatchers.

-As we work our way eastwards through the Khangay, we will stop along the way to watch Black Stork, Steppe Eagle and Daurian Jackdaw, and perhaps find a roosting Eurasian Eagle-Owl.
+As we work our way eastwards through the Khangay, we will stop along the way to watch Black Stork, Steppe Eagle and Daurian Jackdaw and perhaps find a roosting Eurasian Eagle-Owl.
 Amongst this enchanting scenery, with its flower-spattered meadows, we will surely come across fat Tarbagan Marmots and Long-tailed Ground Squirrels.

 STEPPE LAKES